masasam/dotfiles/README.md

 	rclone sync ${HOME}/backup dropbox:

 Synchronize the ~/backup directory to dropbox in this command.
+Since configuration file of [rclone](https://github.com/rclone/rclone) is encrypted with [git-crypt](https://github.com/AGWA/git-crypt), you install and set up git-crypt at first step.

 #### Criteria of things managed by backup directory